A mlr3::Learner for iterative one-step-ahead forecasting. Wraps a mlr3pipelines::GraphLearner (held internally,

 learner(mlr3::Learner)

-The base regression learner.lags(
+The base regression learner.native_model(any)

 integer()|NULL)